-The Supplier shall provide an optional erection and commissioning service for the 110V & 220V battery, charger, controller and DC distribution boards.
+The Supplier shall provide an optional erection and commissioning service for the 110V battery, charger, and DC distribution boards.
 This shall include the following activities:

-- Movement of the goods from the offloading point to the switch room / relay room where they are to be installed - Placement of the cubicles, boards & boxes in their final position and fixing in place - Connection of the cubicles, boards & boxes to the substation main earthing system - Installation of the interconnecting cables between cubicles, boards & boxes.
-In order to avoid any doubt, cabling to the ac distribution board, scada/telecontrol outstation and to switchgear & protection cubicles is outside the scope of works - Installation of the monoblocs and the associated battery connections - Identification labelling of the monoblocs - Application of all settings, including (but not limited to) charger dc output current & voltage settings, tranducer scaling, high & low volts alarm settings, battery impedance monitoring settings, earth fault alarm settings, battery controller settings, etc - Testing & commissioning of the installed equipment - The production and handover of a formal, written commissioning report documenting the results of the commissioning inspections and tests
+- Movement of the goods from the offloading point to the switch room / relay room where they are to be installed - Placement of the cubicles & boards in their final position and fixing in place - Connection of the cubicles & boards to the substation main earthing system - Installation of the interconnecting cables between cubicles & boards.
+In order to avoid any doubt, cabling to the ac distribution board, scada/telecontrol outstation and to switchgear & protection cubicles is outside the scope of works - Installation of the monoblocs and the associated battery connections - Identification labelling of the monoblocs - Application of all settings, including (but not limited to) charger dc output current & voltage settings, tranducer scaling, high & low volts alarm settings, battery impedance monitoring settings, earth fault alarm settings, etc - Testing & commissioning of the installed equipment - The production and handover of a formal, written commissioning report documenting the results of the commissioning inspections and tests